cloudevents/spec/registry/spec.md

 A Registry Service is one that manages metadata about resources.
 At its core, the management of an individual resource is simply a REST-based interface for creating, modifying and deleting the resource.
-However, many resource models share a common pattern of grouping resources by their "type" and can optionally support versioning of the resources.
+However, many resource models share a common pattern of grouping resources by their "format" and can optionally support versioning of the resources.
 This specification aims to provide a common interaction pattern for these types of services with the goal of providing an interoperable framework that will enable common tooling and